Dollar DVD Review: Luke Perry in "Storm Tracker"

 Directed by: Harris Done

-Most of my one-buck wonders have been lost to the ages but the tragic recent passing of actor Luke Perry, best known as the star of TV's Beverly Hills 90210 and Riverdale, prompted me to go digging into the remnants of my collection to revisit this enjoyably silly 1999 disaster flick, in which he starred opposite film and TV legend Martin Sheen.
+Most of my one-buck wonders have been lost to the ages but the tragic recent passing of actor Luke Perry, best known as the star of TV's Beverly Hills 90210 and Riverdale, prompted me to go digging into the remnants of my collection to revisit this enjoyably silly 1999 made-for-TV disaster flick, in which he starred opposite film and TV legend Martin Sheen.

 IMDb says this movie's title was simply Storm, but the front cover of my Digiview Productions DVD calls it Storm Tracker, so that's the title I'm going to go with, since it's slightly less generic.
 (Speaking of generic, check out that cover artwork.
 Wow, Photoshop has come a looong way since the late '90s!)

 When I first sat down to watch Storm Tracker years ago, the idea of former teen heart throb Luke Perry sharing the screen with a legendary scenery chewer like Martin Sheen struck me funny for some reason, i.e. "Wow, what a dream team!"
-Storm Tracker was obviously inspired by the box-office smash Twister, which had been released just a few years before, though obviously Storm Tracker doesn't come anywhere close to matching the look of that blockbuster, due to its cheese-and-crackers budget.
+Storm Tracker was clearly inspired by the box-office smash Twister, which had been released just a few years before, though obviously Storm Tracker doesn't come anywhere close to matching the look of that blockbuster, due to its cheese-and-crackers TV movie budget.
 However, it turned out to be cheap fun, and was better than I remembered.